RajeshB24/beyondpapers/README.md

 ## Beyond Papers
 Trying to do small gradient update to AI/ML Research with keen interest to build community of  "Code before Research paper, random and open Experiments before perfect solution".
 Building value beyond papers.

 Each algorithm will have easy to understand underlying intution and architecture breif mentioned by concept contributors and collaborators.
 Before moving experimental to launched atleast 3 usage examples, associated medium post and concept video will be linked in the document for quick reference.

 ### Launched:
-          Just getting started
+...Just getting started...